atomb0mb/covid19-tracker/README.md

 ## Deliverables

+* The initial state of the data display is total number around the world.
+* User can view number of cases of Covid-19 for infected, recovered, deaths.
+* User may select desired country to display the result.
+* User may filter by check/uncheck infected and/or deaths display for chart.
+* The selected country will display in bar view.
-Due to API constraints, some data might not be able to display in real-time.
-E.g recovered patient/person data display for chart.
+* Due to API constraints, some data might not be able to display in real-time.
+E.g recovered cases data display for initial chart view.

 ## Guildlines to set up the project